 A match bonus is when an online sportsbook matches your first deposit up to a certain amount.
-For example, BetRivers came out of the gate offering a 100% first deposit match up to $250, where if you deposit $250, they will match that deposit dollar for dollar, allowing you to instantly double your bankroll to $500.
-The bonus money plays the same as cash, meaning the bet plus profit are paid out on winning bets and all you need to do is play that $250 bonus one time through, at any denomination in order to turn the bonus money into withdrawable cash.
+For example, BetRivers came out of the gate offering a 100% first deposit match up to $250, where if you deposit up to $250, they will match that deposit dollar for dollar, allowing you to instantly double your bankroll to $500.
+The bonus money plays the same as cash, meaning the bet plus profit are paid out on winning bets.
+All you need to do is play that $250 bonus one time through at any denomination in order to turn the bonus money into withdraw-able cash.

 3. Deposit-based Free Bets, or First bet matched “Free Bets”

 Similar to no deposit free bets, free bets typically have some odds restrictions, but what we like about the deposit or first bet match is that you can control the amount and they are usually much larger than their no-deposit counterpart.
 For example, you deposit $200 into the sportsbook: